 Alfred Hitchcock used one to house Psycho’s Norman Bates and his unforgettable mother.
 The Addams Family lived in one.
 The TV show American Horror Story was set in a sprawling Victorian home.
 Disney decided to design its infamous Haunted Mansion after a Gothic Revival.
 To name only a few.

 Not only were they traditionally dark on the inside, architect Jonathan Moore explains that their proportions - tall windows, doors and trim - being long and vertical give the illusion of an open mouth and wide eyes.
 As though the house were screaming.
-Enough of a connection to keep the audience wanting more thrills and chills!
+Enough of a connection to keep audiences wanting more thrills and chills!